benoit74/realfactory/README.md

 ## Environment variables

+Some environment variables are mandatory for the code to execute:
 - GITLAB_TOKEN : access token to connect to Gitlab API to retrieve pipelines and jobs from Gitlab
 - PROJECT_ID : Gitlab project ID (visible in the project details page for instance)